viniciuslepca/BrASU1492/README.md

 ## Usage / Uso
 **EN-US:**
 1. Download the `credit-control-extension` folder.
-2. Type and enterr `chrome://extensions` in the Google Chrome search bar.
+2. Type and enter `chrome://extensions` in the Google Chrome search bar.
 3. On the top right, enable "Developer Mode".
 4. Click on "Load Unpacked" and select the `credit-control-extension` folder.